 - Kidney transplant

-The most common cause of low total calcium is:
+The most common cause of low total calcium, called hypocalcemia, is:

-- Low blood protein levels, especially a low level of albumin, which can result from liver disease or malnutrition, both of which may result from alcoholism or other illnesses.
-Low albumin is also very common in people who are acutely ill.
+- Low blood protein levels, especially a low level of albumin, which can result from liver disease, malabsorption syndromes, or malnutrition.
+Also, low albumin is very common if you are acutely ill.
 With low albumin, only the bound calcium is low.
 Ionized calcium remains normal, and calcium metabolism is being regulated appropriately.

 Some other causes of low calcium include: